Icelinus borealis

-Icelinus borealis, or the northern sculpin or comb sculpin, is a species of fish in the family Cottidae.
+Icelinus borealis, the northern sculpin or comb sculpin, is a species of fish in the family Cottidae.
 It can be found in the northeastern Pacific Ocean along the western coast of North America.

 Taxonomy

 Icelinus borealis was first formally described in 1896 by the American ichthyologist Charles Henry Gilbert with its type locality given as north and south of the Aleutians and from Bristol Bay in Alaska.
 The specific name borealis means "northern" and is a reference to the description of this species based on a type locality of Alaska.

 Description

 Icelinus borealis has a very small antler-like uppermost spine on the preoperculum.
 There are 9 or 10 spines and between 15 and 17 soft rays supporting the dorsal fins, while the anal fin has between 12 and 14 soft rays.
 The caudal fin is clearly rounded and the pelvic fins are small and often curved.
 The overall color is dark olive gray or brown on the upper body, paler below.
 There are dark saddle marks, typically four, across the body and thin dark brown bars on the head and the fins except for the anal fin.
 In males the margin of the has black spots.
 This species has a maximum published standard length of 10.2 cm.